naldeco98/homeVision-challange/README.md

 go run cmd/main.go -max-meta-size=1
 ```

-*Expresed in bytes, the maximum allowed size for metadata is 10MB.*
+*Expressed in bytes, the maximum allowed size for metadata is 10MB.*

 When the limit is exceeded, the program will print an error message and exit.